TowehE/to_do_list/README.md

 - User authentication: Register, login, and manage user accounts securely.
 - Reset password functionality for users who forget their passwords.
 - Create, read, update, and delete (CRUD) operations for users.
-- Create, read, update, and delete (CRUD) operations for tasks.
+- Create, read, update, and delete (CRUD) operations for to do list tasks.
 - Create a new to do list task
 - Update an existing to do list task
 - Fetch all to do list tasks
 - Fetch a single to do list task by ID
-- Filter tasks by completion status
+- Filter to do list tasks by completion to do task status
+- Filter to do list tasks by uncompleted to do task status
 - Delete a to do list task
 - Delete multiple to do list task